Welcome to our review of the popular Sky Bet betting site carried out in May 2022.

 Sky Bets offers the rule range of popular horse racing bet types.

-You can stake a wager on an outright win, hedge your bets with each way betting studying the form, or amass an accumulator based on numerous runners at races across the country.
 This can be the best way to use your betting funds, mixing and matching between a favourite and less popular runners to gain the best value on your odds.

 Mobile Betting & Sky Bet Sports App